AscendantROM/Ascendant-Design/README.md

 Note: If you want to modify some design, you need to open .gvdesign file in [designer.io](https://designer.io)

+## Color used for all designs
+There you go: #b19cd9
+This list might be longer in the future, but for now only one color is used

 ## logo-2
 <img src="logos/logo-2/logo-2.png" width="200">
 Ascendant logo